 To address concerns over EV battery availability and longevity, Toyota and other automakers are exploring the potential of hydrogen fuel cell vehicles, which emit only water and offer a more widely available alternative to batteries.

 With consumers increasingly prioritizing environmental performance when purchasing vehicles, automakers must focus on reducing emissions and developing more sustainable transportation options.
-In fact, the majority of car buyers now consider a vehicle’s environmental impact before making a purchase, with many willing to pay a premium of over £2,000 for greener emissions.
+Most car buyers now consider a vehicle’s environmental impact before purchasing, with many willing to pay a premium of over £2,000 for greener emissions.

 Luxury Car Brands See Growth in 2023

 The Luxury Cars market had a value of USD 409,263.47 million in 2022, according to Market Watch.
-The car industry trends project the market to grow at a CAGR of 9.15 percent during the forecast period, with an estimated value of USD 691,878.75 million by 2028.
+Recent trends in automobile industry help various projects grow, they need to grow at a CAGR of 9.15 percent during the forecast period, with an estimated value of USD 691,878.75 million by 2028.

-Luxury car brands are experiencing growth due to the increase in tangible luxury offerings and rising disposable incomes.
-The demand for sustainable and eco-friendly transportation, like electric luxury vehicles, is also driving the market growth.
+Luxury car brands are experiencing growth due to increased tangible luxury offerings and rising disposable incomes.
+The demand for sustainable and eco-friendly transportation, like electric luxury vehicles, also drives market growth.
 The adoption of pre-owned luxury cars is increasing due to easy access to financing and lower entry prices.
-Manufacturers are investing in smart mobility technologies, such as personal voice assistance, autonomous driving, and AI and ML, creating a positive market outlook.
+Manufacturers are investing in innovative mobility technologies, such as personal voice assistance, autonomous driving, and AI and ML, creating a positive market outlook.

 Automotive Sourcing Models are Changing

 In addition, assembling a car involves a massive number of parts (30,000 on average), with materials accounting for a significant portion (40-50 percent) of the manufacturing cost.
-To maintain cost competitiveness, automotive procurement teams must play a critical role in managing supplier networks and supply chains, both for existing and upcoming vehicle models.
+To maintain cost competitiveness, automotive procurement teams must be critical in managing supplier networks and supply chains for existing and upcoming vehicle models.
 This includes aligning new technologies and business models with the company’s vision.

 Technology Challenges Yield Growth Opportunities

 The emergence of CASE (Connected, Autonomous, Shared, and Electrified) technologies are changing the industry like never before.
-This will not only drive growth opportunities for automakers in the years to come but also shape the automotive industry’s outlook in the future.
+This will drive growth opportunities for automakers in the years to come and shape the automotive industry outlook in the future.

 In addition, OEMs will build new operating models to support new businesses.
-To accommodate new business-generating products and services, as well as to draw in the newest workforce skills, auto OEMs and many of their Tier 1 and even Tier 2 suppliers will likely need to reorganize and widen their old operating model.
-Undoubtedly, auto OEMs will keep concentrating on their core business, which is generally based on product and industrial platforms and consists of automobiles, aftermarket repairs and maintenance, and financial services related to those vehicles.
+Auto OEMs and many Tier 1 and even Tier 2 suppliers will likely need to reorganize and widen their old operating model to accommodate new business-generating products and services and draw in the latest workforce skills.
+Undoubtedly, auto OEMs will keep concentrating on their core business, which is generally based on development and industrial platforms and consists of automobiles, aftermarket repairs and maintenance, and financial services related to those vehicles.

-Hope this blog helps you understand the upcoming automotive industry trends in 2023.
+We hope this blog helps you understand the upcoming automotive industry trends in 2023.
 The industry trends show a positive perspective for the times to come despite the expected global slowdown and supply chain disruptions.
-As a car seller, dealer, or manufacturer, all you need is to build flexible yet strong automotive marketing strategies and create a strong sense of trust and loyalty with the customers.
+As a car seller, dealer, or manufacturer, you must only build flexible yet solid automotive marketing strategies and create a strong sense of customer trust and loyalty.
 Make sure you stand out from your peers by focusing on every intricate detail through marketing and staying at the top of buyers’ minds.